silentwhaleluo/Database-Notes/SQL.md

 F5 : run

 ## DB objects
-Store data:
+- Store data:
 	- TABLE
 	- INDEXES
-STORE SQL CODE:
+- STORE SQL CODE:
 	- VIEW
 	- PROCEDURES
 	- FUNCTIONS
 	- TRIGGERS

 # Query
 ## DDL
-DDL are used to create, alter, or drop any database objects
+These commands are used to create or modify or remove **structure** of a DB object
 - CREATE
+To create a new **DB object** in a specified database
 ```sql
 CREATE TABLE B32_Candidates
 (